-We believe that each of our directors is qualified to serve as a director of the Company as a result of his or her level of business experience described in the individual biographies above.
-Each director has served in a broad range of senior management roles, and some have served on other boards of directors.
-The Board concluded that the depth of experience and the combination of the different backgrounds of each of our directors facilitate the Company's goal of having a diversity of viewpoints and backgrounds on the Board, and gives the Company a broad range of experience on which to draw.
+We believe that each of our nominees is qualified to serve as a director of the Company as a result of his or her level of business experience described in the individual biographies above.
+Each nominee has served in a broad range of senior management roles, and some have served on other boards of directors.
+The Board concluded that the depth of experience and the combination of the different backgrounds of each of our nominees facilitate the Company's goal of having a diversity of viewpoints and backgrounds on the Board, and gives the Company a broad range of experience on which to draw.
 Accordingly, the Board concluded that each of these individuals should serve as a director of the Company, in light of its business and structure, at the time of filing this proxy.
 In particular:

-Ms. Gallup is a co-founder of the Company and has served as an executive, director, or corporate officer of the Company for over 30 years and, as a result, has in-depth knowledge of the information technology (IT) industry and our business.
-She also has experience serving as a board member of other companies, both public and private.

-- Mr. Hall is a co-founder of the Company and has served as an executive, director, or corporate officer of the Company for over 30 years and, as a result, has in-depth knowledge of the IT industry and our business. - Mr. Baute has substantial experience as Chief Executive Officer of an industrial solutions provider.
+- Ms. Gallup is a co-founder of the Company and has served as an executive, director, or corporate officer of the Company for over 30 years and, as a result, has in-depth knowledge of the information technology (IT) industry and our business.
+She also has experience serving as a board member of other companies, both public and private. - Mr. Hall is a co-founder of the Company and has served as an executive, director, or corporate officer of the Company for over 30 years and, as a result, has in-depth knowledge of the IT industry and our business. - Mr. Baute has substantial experience as chief executive officer of an industrial solutions provider.
 Combined with his board-level experience with several public and private companies, as well as the Federal Reserve, Mr. Baute brings to the Board a broad range of business, financial, and accounting knowledge and experience. - Mr. Beffa-Negrini has served the Company in a variety of leadership roles and senior management positions, and has more than 25 years of experience in the IT industry.
-These qualifications provide the Board with both insights into the organizational development of the Company, along with a broad knowledge base of the industry. - Ms. Duckett has significant executive management and board-level experience with numerous organizations in the healthcare industry.
-Accordingly, Ms. Duckett brings to the Board strong business knowledge as well as insight into the growing healthcare industry, which is a sector the Company serves. - Mr. Weatherson has substantial business and financial knowledge and experience in the government arena, which is particularly useful to the Board in serving our Public Sector customer segment.
-Additionally, he has had executive experience with one of our major suppliers, giving him additional knowledge of the industry in which we operate.
+These qualifications provide the Board with insights into the organizational development of the Company, along with a broad knowledge base of the industry. - Ms. Duckett has significant executive management and board-level experience with numerous organizations in the healthcare industry.
+Accordingly, Ms. Duckett brings to the Board strong business knowledge as well as insight into the growing healthcare industry, which is a sector the Company serves. - Mr. Ferguson served the Company in a variety of financial executive positions for almost 20 years, and accordingly has in depth knowledge of the IT industry and our business.